 Setup as a Background Service

-This article instructs how to set up the Robocorp Workforce Agent Core background process on a Windows or Linux machines so that you get a new Unattended Worker into your Control Room.
+This article instructs how to set up the Robocorp Workforce Agent Core background process on a Linux machine so that you get a new Unattended Worker into your Control Room.

 The primary purpose of running Robocorp Workforce Agent Core as a service is to set up your machine as a constant Environment resource in Control Room just by having the machine powered on.

 - You should be familiar with Systemctl Utility in Linux, systemd and command line use of Linux.

 - The target machine must have at least

 curlor similar to download needed files and a text-editor of your choosing.

 - To follow along, you need a Robocorp account to access Control Room and Robocorp Workforce Agent Core.